Friday, May 27, 2022

 In 25:3 we read: "You shall sow your field six years, and you shall prune your vineyard six years, and shall gather its produce".
 "Produce" or "provender" is “t'vua”, of the root b.o. (vet/bet, vav, alef), meaning “to come, come in or go in", but in another conjugation, it is “to bring”.
 Thus, the term "produce" conveys the idea of that which does not result merely from man's productivity or effort, but rather that which "comes" or is "brought" to him from an outside source.

 As already mentioned, following YHVH's instructions guarantees that “…you shall live on the land securely.
 And the land shall give its fruit, and you shall eat to satisfaction, and you shall dwell securely on it" (25:18, 19).
-To this promise, there will be an extra and supernatural blessing added: "I have commanded My blessing on you in the sixth year.
+To this promise, an extra and supernatural blessing will be added: "I have commanded My blessing on you in the sixth year.
 And it shall produce the increase for three years; and you shall sow the eighth year, and shall eat of the old crop until the ninth year, until the coming [bo] in of its produce [t'vua]; you shall eat of the old" (21-22, italics added).
 Here again we see the connection between “produce” and the verb "to come" (remember, both originate in the same root).

 The un-gathered harvest (or “after growth”) is called “that which grows of itself” – “safee’ach”, of the root s.f.ch (samech, pey/fey, chet), literally “adding, attaching, joining (25:5, 11).
 In light of verse 25:23, where the addressees (the Israelites) are called “strangers [gerim] and sojourners”, it is interesting to note how the verb s.p/f.ch is used in Yishayahu (Isaiah) 14:1: “For YHVH will have mercy on Jacob, and will still choose Israel, and settle them in their own land.
 The strangers (gerim) will be joined [nisfe’chu] with them, and they will cling to the house of Jacob” (Italics added).

 As mentioned, the second part of the Parasha deals with the Year of the “Yovel” ("jubilee", which is a direct derivative of “yovel”).
 The primary meaning of yovel is thought to be the word for “horned animal” or for the "horn" itself, which was used for multiple purposes in the ancient Israelite community.
 Quite possibly the role of the “horned animal” (such as the bull or ox), in leading solemn processions has branched off into nouns and verbs that share the root y.v/b.l (yod, bet/vet, lamed) and are therefore connected to “leading”.
 The verb “hovel” is to "lead", thus forming the noun for "stream" which is “yuval”, and for the "produce of the soil" – “y'vul” (‘issuing or proceeding out of the ground’).
 Another interesting derivative of this root is “tevel”, meaning "world".
-This renders the world and its elements (e.g. streams and produce) as mere ‘issues’, or results that proceed (or are ‘led’) from that which has originally formed or produced them, but which exists outside of them.
+This renders the world and its elements (e.g. streams and produce) as mere ‘issues’, or results that proceed (or are ‘led’) from a source that has originally formed or produced them, but which exists outside of them.
 Notice the conceptual (and etymological) similarity to our former observation of the term "provender" - t'vua.
 “The earth is YHVH’s, and the fullness of it; the world (“tevel”), and those who dwell in it” (Ps.
 24:1), affirms this point.

 Aside from letting the land lie fallow during the year of the “yovel”, that year was also to be “sanctified” (“vekidashtem”) for the purpose of "proclaiming liberty in the land to all its inhabitants…" (25:10).
 "Liberty" is “dror”, which is the same word for the bird known as "swallow" (e.g. Pr.
 26:2), thus lending a graphic rendition to this term.
 The yovel year signifies and stipulates that all property, or its calculated value in another form, is to be returned to its original owner.
 “Dror” for “liberty” is also mentioned in Yishayahu 61:1-2a, where we read: “The Spirit of Adonai YHVH is upon Me, because YHVH has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty [d’ror] to the captives, and the opening of the prison to those who are bound; To proclaim the acceptable year of YHVH…” This “acceptable” year when “liberty” is proclaimed to the captives seems to be alluding to a (large scale and “grand”) Jubilee.